-Stored XSS is when a web application stores the unsanitized data to be displayed back at a later date, this will usually occur with the use of a database.
-Although much more uncommon, stored XSS has a much greater impact on the target website due to the fact its ran every time a member of the public visits the effected page.
+Stored XSS is when a web application stores the unsanitized data to be retrieved at a later date, this will usually occur with the use of a database.
+Although it’s less uncommon than the other methods we’ll discuss, stored XSS has a much greater impact on the target website due to the fact it’s run every time the page is loaded and the content retrieved.

-You’ll find that the most common source for DOM-based XSS is the URL, this is caused due to a number of applications make use of window.location to have access to the users current location.
+You’ll find that the most common source for DOM-based XSS is the URL, this is caused due to the number of applications that make use of window.location to have access to the user’s current location.

-- Although new software can have vulnerabilities it is far more likely that these will be few an far between as their respective communities will have been hard at work patching and resolving any pre-existing issues.
+Rule number two, ensure all web software such as WordPress or MyBB are running the latest version.
+Although new software can have vulnerabilities it is far more likely that these will be few and far between as their respective communities will have been hard at work patching and resolving any pre-existing issues.

 Rule number three, make use of a Web Application Firewall “WAF” to monitor the traffic on your website which may be potentially harmful.